 The Grand Teton Half Marathon takes place in the town of Jackson, Wyoming, just outside the entrance to Grand Teton National Park.
 It's a beautiful course with captivating views of snow capped mountain peaks, huge gulps of crisp fresh air, and maybe even some wildlife.

-The race starts at 6:30 AM sharp with cutoff at 10:30 AM.
-That provides runners (and even walkers) 4 full hours to take in the scenery and make your way to the finish line.
+The race starts at 6:00 AM with a staggered start until 7:00am according to your bib wave.
+All runners (and even walkers) will have 4 full hours to take in the scenery and make your way to the finish line.

 This is a GREAT course!
 Possibly our prettiest ever!

 It’s very scenic and the finish line has some amazing views of the Teton range!
 You don’t want to miss out on running this.